The 8 key leadership skills you need to know in 2024

 Anyone can be placed in a leadership role, but to be good and thrive in that position requires solid leadership skills.
-Good leadership skills are top of the list of competencies that recruiters need to focus on when hiring people or when managers promote leaders from within the organization.
+Leadership skills are typically at the top of the list of competencies that recruiters focus on when hiring, or when managers are promoted from within an organization.

 Some of the world’s largest companies hunt for people with well-honed leadership skills to fill their most sought after executive positions.

-The 8 key leadership skills you need to know:
+8 key leadership skills you need to know about: